-A salted caramel latte is all you need to ring in the holiday spirit!
-It’s sweet and salty, perfect for balancing all the holiday treats and sweetness.
+A salted caramel latte is all you need to ring in the holidays!
+It’s sweet and salty, which is my all-time favorite flavor combination.
 It’s also cozy and creamy, and you can enjoy it both hot and cold.

 Salted caramel is a classic syrup and sauce that is super easy to make at home with just 3 ingredients.
-And once you make salted caramel, you can use it for anything and everything, including desserts, cakes, and lattes!
+Once you’ve made salted caramel, you can use it for a wide range of applications, including desserts, cakes, and lattes.

 So, here’s how to make a salted caramel latte at home!